Protonk/Image-Grab/README.md

 ### Rough edges

-Both scripts (so far) create files and directories in the working directory for R. If the category or album names are duplicated, this may result in files being written to the wrong place.
+Both R scripts create files and directories in the working directory for R. If the category or album names are duplicated, this may result in files being written to the wrong place.
 More of a problem with imgur as categories on wikipedia by definition have distinct names.

 ### License and such